salesmiguelz/100-days-of-code/log.md

 ### Day 28: February 15, 2022.

 **Today's Progress**: I created my first Livewire component today!
 It was a search input for the posts in the blog.
 Livewire is like magic!
 It feels great to learn new things.

+### Day 29: February 16, 2022.

+**Today's Progress**: Fixed the "My Posts" section of the blog using the livewire component.
+Also, now there is a warning before deleting a category, using livewire too.